fuongfotfet/Dynamic_Q-Learning/README.md

-# Q-Learning for dynamic environments
+# Q-Learning for mobile robot in dynamic environments